Zhaopudark/PSComputerManagementZp/Examples/README.md

   pwsh -f ./install.ps1
   ```

 - Set env level proxy.
-Supposing the port number is `7890`, the following commands will automatically detect the IPV4 of gateway and then set env  proxy by as 'gateway:7890':
+Supposing the port number is `7890`, the following commands will automatically detect the IPV4 of the gateway and then set the env proxy as 'gateway:7890':

   ```powershell
   # if has call pwsh from bash